pk9444/StoutCaseStudy2/README.md

 # Stout Case Study 2
-Analyzing and Visualizing financial data as a Flask-based web application.
+Analyzing and Visualizing financial data from FY 2015-17 and deploying the implementation Flask-based web application.

+## TECHNOLOGY STACK
+- Python 3.9 - sklearn, pandas, numpy, scipy, matplotlib
+- Flask - Web Server
+- HTML/CSS -User Interface
+- JavaScript - formatting matplotlib charts

 ## README

+- `git init` an empty repo in your empty project folder
+- type `git clone https://github.com/pk9444/StoutCaseStudy2` into your project folder
+- open the project in pycharm/vscode or the python shell , anyway you like
-- In `app.py` file change the path variable to the absolute path of your dataset
+- open `ml_pipeline.py` and modify the `path` variable to absolute path to the dataset
-- run `app.py` file
+- run `app.py`
-- open in your favorite browser
+- Flask server starts up and open the link or copy paste the address into your browser
 - Explore the Analysis of the financial dataset, visualizations and interesting observations
 - If any issues, viewing the graphs, please keep refreshing the page